 Growing an elm tree in your garden is sure to provide cooling shade and unrivaled beauty for decades to come – as long as you care for it properly.
 Follow these tips to ensure your elm tree grows to maturity and becomes a striking feature in your yard.

-Depending on the variety of elm you choose, you can expect this type of tree to grow in hardiness Zones 5 thru 9.
-As for specific planting locations, elms prefer full sun or partial shade in well-drained, fertile soil.
-While bare root, balled and burlap wrapped elms do best when planted in spring or late fall, you can plant container-grown elms any time of year.
+Depending on the variety of elm you choose, you can expect this type of tree to grow in hardiness zones 5 thru 9.
+Elms prefer full sun or partial shade in well-drained, fertile soil.
+While bare-root and balled and burlap-wrapped elms do best when planted in spring or late fall, you can plant container-grown elms any time of year.
 Add a little compost to the fill dirt and mulch the tree immediately after planting to help the soil hold moisture and keep weeds at bay.